Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 <br>
 This is a very powerful visual, and one that can be shown to stakeholders in the business to ensure they understand exactly what is driving the predictions.

-One interesting thing to note is that the *very first split* appears to be using the variable *distance from store* so it would seem that this is a very important variable when it comes to predicting signups to the delivery club!
+One interesting thing to note is that the *very first split* appeared to be using the variable *distance from store* so it would seem that this was a very important variable when it came to predicting signups to the delivery club!

 <br>
 ### Decision Tree Regularisation <a name="clftree-model-regularisation"></a>